GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 ## Binary classification
 The binary classification pipeline classifies genes into two categories:
 - Class 0: for all the genes not included in a test group.
-- Class 1: for all the genes included in one of the test groups .
+- Class 1: for all the genes included in one of the test groups.

 To perform the classification, it uses the following features:
 - Concentration of the mRNAs (measured as RPKM counts)
 - Concentration of the miRNAs (measured as RPKM counts)